mvicens/autofront/README.md

 Fixes and improvements to do:

-* Avoid process-breaking Sass errors, like Less rightly does.
 * Once the server watch for changes:
   * Synchronize also the deletion of source files.
   * Resolve overwriting bug between pure CSS and preprocessors (Less/Sass).